23seriy/nba-top20-single-game-scoring-2025/src/assets/players/audio/README.md

 - If an audio file is missing, the video will play without narration
 - Audio should be clear, professional quality suitable for sports content
 - Multiple audio files for the same player (like Wilt Chamberlain) tell different stories for each performance
+- **Dynamic Duration**: For rank 15 (Wilt Chamberlain 70 points), the video will automatically adjust to match the exact length of the audio file

 ## File Organization
 ```